£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 I’m not just talking about the random dirty socks I find occasionally in the bedroom, or the wet towel he leaves over the bannister after a shower, or the fact that he never, ever, replaces the toilet roll on the holder.

 Ricky doesn’t stop.
 He goes to bed late.
 Gets up at a time I never knew existed.
 Has ideas, ideas, ideas and talks about them all, at the same time, consistently.

-I am sightly more conservative.
+I am slightly more conservative.
 I like things done in a neat (although I’m not that tidy…), and consistent way.
 I like things to be in a certain order and planned.
-I like lists and routine.
+I like lists and routines.

 Ricky is the ying to my yang!

 He has always been committed to working hard and supporting the family in the best way possible.
 After looking at our finances 6 months or so back, paying for childcare on our salaries was leaving us in the red.
 The journey to London took ages, we weren’t having much of a family life so I suggested to Ricky that he becomes a stay at home dad for a few years.